Conservation areas and reserves

 The Cederberg is home to more than 100 bird species, with the black (Verreaux’s) eagle, rock kestrel and jackal buzzard as the most common raptors.

-The rivers in the Cederberg are home to eight endemic fish species.
+The rivers in the Cederberg are home to 8 endemic fish species.
 All these species are threatened and include the Clanwilliam yellow fish, Clanwilliam redfin minnow and fiery redfin minnow.

 The armadillo lizard is one of the endemic reptiles to be found in the Cederberg.
 The area is also home to the southern speckled padloper tortoise and about 16 snake species, the most common being the berg adder, puff adder and black spitting cobra.
 Snake bites rarely occur in the area.
 Unless threatened, snakes generally move away from people and will not bite without warning.